|

 would like to thank personally all those physicians who have looked

-us, the pharmaceutical companies that have provided valuable financial
+for us, the pharmaceutical companies that have provided valuable

-support and of course all the members of the PiA and their families and
+financial support and of course all the members of the PiA and their

 Now

-especially in view of the economic restrains that will inevitably lead
+in view of the economic restrains that will inevitably lead to cuts

-to cuts in services.
-We need to have one voice representing all our
+in services.
+We need to have one voice representing all our patients

-patients in the United Kingdom, especially in those areas where PIDs
+in the United Kingdom, especially in those areas where PIDs are

 Finally